Eclipse Development Process

 All Projects are required to participate in at least one Review per year.

-For each Review, the project leadership makes a presentation to, and receives feedback from, the Eclipse membership.
+For each Review, the project leadership prepares documentation for, and receives feedback from, the Eclipse membership.

 All Reviews have the same general process: